donbasta/advent-of-code-2022/DOCS.md

 # day 3

 used python, got some WA because I forgot to remove the trailing whitespace from the input :dead:

+# day 4

+used python, no issue. should've brainfucked instead